niklasnsdev/wav-to-audio-gtav/README.md

 # wav-to-audio-gtav

-Here your can convert .wav files to 16 bit mono for gta5
+Here, you can convert .wav files to 16-bit mono format for use in GTA5.

 **Installation**

-> Launch the install.bat file and wait for the download to be finished.
+> Launch the install.bat file and wait for the download to finish.

-This Repositories was made for [wm-serversirens](https://github.com/Walsheyy/WMServerSirens)
+This repository was originally created for use with [wm-serversirens](https://github.com/Walsheyy/WMServerSirens), but you can also use it for other projects.